 The most common symptoms of conductive hearing loss are speech seeming muffled and difficulty hearing, especially when there is a lot of background noise.
 Some describe it as similar to wearing earplugs, whereby they can still hear sound generally, but it’s muffled or sounds like the people speaking to them are mumbling even when they’re not.
 Some people who experience conductive hearing loss also report feeling like their ears are blocked or ‘plugged’ (which can indicate a problem with the middle ear).

 Other symptoms of conductive hearing loss may include:

 Treatments for conductive hearing loss vary depending on the root cause.
 Some cases may heal on their own, while others may benefit from medical intervention.
 For conductive hearing loss caused by infection or other illnesses, antibiotics and other medications may be prescribed, while more serious cases may need to be addressed by surgery.
-People with permanent conductive hearing loss may benefit from the use of hearing aids.

 Although not every single cause of conductive hearing loss can be prevented, there are a few behaviours that you can adopt to reduce your chances of experiencing the condition.
 Be sure to keep your ears clean, drying them thoroughly after swimming and bathing.
-Avoid inserting foreign objects, such as cotton swabs, into your ears too, as they could potentially cause a tear in your eardrum.
+Avoid inserting foreign objects, such as cotton swabs, into your ears, too, as they could potentially cause a tear in your eardrum.
 If you notice any changes to your hearing, book a visit to your GP to determine its cause.